sveltejs/vite-plugin-svelte/docs/config.md

 - **Type:** `string | string[]`

-A [minimatch pattern](https://github.com/isaacs/minimatch), or array of patterns, which specifies the files the plugin should operate on.
+A [picomatch pattern](https://github.com/micromatch/picomatch), or array of patterns, which specifies the files the plugin should operate on.
 By default, all svelte files are included.

 ### exclude

 - **Type:** `string | string[]`

-A [minimatch pattern](https://github.com/isaacs/minimatch), or array of patterns, which specifies the files to be ignored by the plugin.
+A [picomatch pattern](https://github.com/micromatch/picomatch), or array of patterns, which specifies the files to be ignored by the plugin.
 By default, no files are ignored.

 ### extensions